wamp-proto/wamp-proto/spec/basic.md

 A *Client* can support any combination of above roles but must support at least one role.

 The `<role>|dict` is a dictionary describing **features** supported by the peer for that role.

-With WAMP Basic Profile implementations, this will be empty.
+With WAMP Basic Profile implementations, the *Features* dictionaries per *Role* will be empty.
+With WAMP Advanced Profile implementations, the *Features* dictionaries will list the (advanved) features supported per *Role*.

 *Example: A Client that implements the Publisher and Subscriber roles of the WAMP Basic Profile.*